w3c/web-performance/charter.md

 ## Communication

 Technical discussions for this Working Group are conducted in [public](https://www.w3.org/Consortium/Process/#confidentiality-levels): the meeting minutes from teleconference and face-to-face meetings will be archived for public review, and technical discussions and issue tracking will be conducted in a manner that can be both read and written to by the general public.
 Working Drafts and Editor's Drafts of specifications will be developed in public repositories and may permit direct public contribution requests.
-The meetings themselves are not open to public participation, however.
+Meeting are open to the public and can be attended by any observer, at the Chairs' discretion.

 Information about the group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the [Web Performance Working Group home page](https://www.w3.org/groups/wg/webperf).